Classic Brothy Vegan French Onion Soup

 This soup is so hearty and warming that it could be a light meal unto itself.

 However, I’m always a fan of serving any main dish with a vegetable side dish or two.
-Here are a few, salads mostly, that I think would pair nicely with the vegan French onion soup:
+I like to serve this recipe with my quick steamed green beans with Dijon vinaigrette and favorite butter lettuce side salad.

 No matter how you choose to serve this time-honored, comforting soup, I hope you’ll love it.